 As I mentioned previously with step cut diamonds, a setting that holds the diamond closer to the jewelry’s metal can cause diamond color concerns.
 Tension and bezel settings may cause your diamond to reflect some of the metal’s color, thus changing the stone’s appearance.
 Make sure you have a good sense of what your jewelry will look like with if you select a setting that positions the diamond close to the metal.
 With a feature like our free in-store preview, you can make sure that your setting and metal choices are not affecting the appearance of your diamond.

 A final word of advice – make sure you don’t have any skin sensitivity or allergies before you decide to set a diamond in a colored metal.
 Platinum is an immensely popular white metal choice, partly because it is hypoallergenic.
 Some people have to stay away from colored metals because they are at risk for an allergic reaction.
-It is always best to verify that you aren’t allergic to yellow gold, rose gold, or rhodium (used to plate yellow gold and make it stronger), before you decide to buy colored gold jewelry.
+It is always best to verify that you aren’t allergic to yellow gold or rose gold before you decide to buy colored gold jewelry.

 Do you like colored metals?
 Do you have a favorite piece of yellow or rose gold jewelry?
 Feel free to post pictures, thoughts, and any additional questions in the comments below!